Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/docs/GETTING-STARTED-GUIDE.md

 ```
 This is good.
 The tool works.
 You are now ready to author your first application and test configuration files.
 The application configuration file is needed as the single run-time argument when running the tool.
 But before we write the test, we need to make sure we have a bot web service hosted to test against.

-## Step 2: Deploy the Echo Bot
+## Step 2: Deploy the Core Bot

-In order to write and execute your first test, you will need to deploy Bot Framework's "echo bot" into your own Azure subscription.
-The echo bot has to then be voiced enabled and registered with Direct Line Speech channel.
-This is all covered in details in the ["Voice-enable your bot using the Speech SDK"](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/tutorial-voice-enable-your-bot-speech-sdk) tutorial.
-Go ahead to spend some time doing the tutorial.
-At the end, and before proceeding with this guide, you should have:
+In order to write and execute your first test, you will need to deploy Bot Framework's "core bot" into your own Azure subscription.
+The core bot has to then be voiced enabled and registered with Direct Line Speech channel.

+Before you do that, it is recommended you take the time and do the tutorial called ["Voice-enable your bot using the Speech SDK"](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/tutorial-voice-enable-your-bot-speech-sdk).
+This tutorial shows how to deploy the simpler "echo bot" and configure it to work with Direct Line Speech channel.
+Once you've deployed the echo bot, you will need to do a couple of additional easy steps to replace it with core bot.

+The C# version of the core bot can be [found here](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/13.core-bot).
+The same repo include javascript and python versions, if you prefer those.
+Clone the repo, build and publish the core bot to your Azure subscription.
+Note that this will require you to Create a LUIS Application, per [the instruction here](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/13.core-bot#create-a-luis-application-to-enable-language-understanding).

+When you are done you will have the following:
 * A Cognitive Services speech key.
 * An Azure region associated with the speech key.
-* An Echo Bot hosted in your Azure subscription, registered with Direct Line Speech channel, and verified to be working end-to-end using the [Windows Voice Assistant Client](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/tree/master/samples/clients/csharp-wpf) application.
+* A core bot hosted in your Azure subscription, registered with Direct Line Speech channel, and verified to be working end-to-end with voice input using the [Windows Voice Assistant Client](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/tree/master/samples/clients/csharp-wpf).

 ## Step 3: Write your first test!

-As you have noticed when you tested the echo bot, it supports a "greeting".
+As you have noticed when you tested the core bot with [Windows Voice Assistant Client](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/tree/master/samples/clients/csharp-wpf), it supports a "greeting".
 This is when the bot automatically sends a message (or messages) to the client application as soon as a connection is made with the bot.
 Let's write a simple test to verify that the bot sends the correct greeting message.

 First, we will write the Application configuration.
 Copy and paste the following to your text editor:
 ```json